 If medication is to be taken at home as well as at school, it is recommended that the parents request the pharmacist divide the prescription into two containers, one for the school and the other for home use.

 Due to the possible side affects of non-prescription medications or other over-the-counter products, non-prescribed medications will not be dispensed unless the “Authorization for Administration of Prescribed Medication/Treatment Form” is completed by the physician and parent/guardian.
 Over the counter products must be in their original container with the safety seal intact in order to be dispensed.

 PARENTS/GUARDIANS ARE EXPECTED TO PAY SPECIAL ATTENTION TO THE ABOVE POLICY.
-FOR WITHOUT ADHERENCE TO THESE RULES, SCHOOL PERSONNEL WILL NOT BE ALLOWED TO ADMINISTER OR DISPENSE MEDICATIONS TO YOUR CHILD.
+WITHOUT ADHERENCE TO THESE RULES, SCHOOL PERSONNEL WILL NOT BE ALLOWED TO ADMINISTER OR DISPENSE MEDICATIONS TO YOUR CHILD.

 If your child has daily meds, please notify the clinic on the days they are absent from school.